hp2304/Udacity_Sensor_Fusion_ND/SFND_Unscented_Kalman_Filter/README.md

 Normalized Innovation Squared (NIS) is calculated for both [Radar](radar_nis.txt) and [Lidar](lidar_nis.txt).
 NIS values indicate whether the KF is working effectively or not.

 Approximately 9% of the values are greater than 7.8 (3 DOF and 5% value, Chi-squared Distribution) for Radar.
 Approximately 6% of the values are greater than 5.99 (2 DOF and 5% value, Chi-squared Distribution) for Lidar.
-These statistics suggest that the UKF is working properly (**neither overfitting nor underfitting**).
+These statistics suggest that the UKF passes the consistency check (neither underestimating nor overestimating).

 ![](./media/results.gif)

-**As seen above, RMSEs for shown parameters is not exceeding the tolerance threshold.**
+**As seen above, RMSEs for shown parameters is not exceeding the tolerance threshold.
+Otherwise it would have shown the text in Red color.**